uwetom/media-production-worksheets/wk15-using-external-data/index.md

 Use Safari or Edge?
 We feel for you…

 ## Getting some data
 Let's start getting some data with a joke API to begin with.
 This API returns a random / different joke on every request.
+(The jokes aren't very good).

 Put this URl in your browser [https://v2.jokeapi.dev/joke/Any?safe-mode](https://v2.jokeapi.dev/joke/Any?safe-mode)